Goodness of fit tests

 Reference

-The Goodness of fit tests are structured in cells; therefore, the observed frequency goes in each cell.
+The goodness of fit tests is structured in cells; therefore, the observed frequency goes in each cell.
 Furthermore, the distribution you are trying to match would have a theoretical frequency.
-Then, the Chi square is summed across all cells.
+Then, the chi-square is summed across all cells.

-Use the data values structured into cells and explicitly requires a calculated chi-square test statistic.
-The unknown distribution is tested, and likewise, the Degrees of Freedom vary according to the distribution.
+Use the data values structured into cells, explicitly requiring a calculated chi-square test statistic.
+The unknown distribution is tested; likewise, the Degrees of Freedom vary according to the distribution.

 GOF Distribution | Degrees of Freedom